 To be eligible for this month's stamp as a creator, you must post your response to the SWG archive no later than April 14, 2017.
 Review challenges never expire; however, we ask that you email us if you need a reviewer stamp for a challenge that is more than two months old.

 Check out our complete challenge listing for more than three years' worth of challenges to inspire your writing!

 Have an idea for a challenge?
 Some of our most popular challenges have been created by you, the members of SWG!
 If you have a plotbunny gnawing at your ankle, a favorite quote, or a favorite character that you think might inspire others as well, please send an email to email@example.com and we'll try to include your challenge in our next newsletter!

 Welcome to Our New Members!

-We hope you have already found your way around our site and begun reading, reviewing or posting at the archive, but if you are still exploring or unsure about how things work around the site, you may wish to browse our Frequently Asked Questions.
-Also, we would love you to tell us a little bit about your fandom persona by updating your bio.
+We hope you have already begun reading, reviewing or posting at the archive, but if you are still exploring or unsure about how things work around the site, you may wish to browse our Frequently Asked Questions.
+Also, would you share a little bit about your fandom persona and what brought you to SWG by updating your bio?
 Anytime you need help, please contact the SWG mods at firstname.lastname@example.org.